 The Library automatic renewals system is adjusted around 7 days before the start of a vacation period.
 This allows loans that can be renewed to extend to a date after the upcoming vacation.

 If a book already has a request on it before we automatically renew all the loans this way, it will still be due for return before the vacation begins.

 Items borrowed during vacation periods will also have their loan renewal or due date extended to cover the entire vacation period.

 This advice relates only to items from the main Library subject floors.
 There is specific advice below relating to Short Loan and Inter-Library Loan items.

 Short Loan materials are kept at the Library Issue Desk and are normally only available for a 24 hour loan period.
 The standard loan period will remain the same during vacations.
 The loans on these items will be manually extended by Issue Desk staff from the last working day before a closed period until the end of that closed period.

 Inter-Library Loans are normally issued for 5 weeks at a time with reference to the Library they come from.
 These due dates are not extended automatically by library systems but are set by Inter-Library Loans staff who take vacation periods into account.
 Please refer to Inter-Library Loans colleagues for advice if you need to extend your Inter-Library loan.

-Language Learning Zone DVDs, located on Level 2 of the Library, are loanable for 3 days at a time and are not automatically renewed.
+Language Learning Zone DVDs, located on Level 2 of the Library, are loanable for 7 days at a time and are also automatically renewed.
 The due date for these materials will take into account periods when there are no staffed services.